jamescosjr/studentManagementSystemWB/README.md

-Here's a draft for your README file tailored to the routes you provided:

----

 # Student Management API

 This API provides endpoints for managing students.
 It supports operations such as adding, retrieving, updating, and deleting student records.